 the men who are fond of learning are all natives, and foreigners are not inclined to sojourn there; neither do those natives stay there, but they complete their education abroad; and when they have completed it they are pleased to live abroad, and but few go back home.
 (Strabo, Geography 14.5.13)

-We get a vignette of life in Tarsus at the time Saul was growing up, through the biography of the philosopher Apollonius.
-In his early life Apollonius was sent to Tarsus for his education, but he did not find Tarsus a comfortable place for study.
+We get a vignette of life in Tarsus at the time Saul was growing up in the biography of the philosopher Apollonius.
+In his early life Apollonius was sent to Tarsus for his education, but he didn’t find Tarsus a congenial place for study.

 When he was fourteen years old, his father took him to Tarsus. … For his part he was attached to his tutor, but he found the nature of the city unpleasant and not conducive to studying philosophy: for more than anything else it is a place where there are mocking and immoral men who seize upon luxury, and devote themselves more to fine linen cloths than the Athenians do to wisdom.
 With his father’s permission, he transferred his teacher to Aegae nearby.
 (Philostratus, Life of Apollonius 1.7)

-When he moved away to continue his education, young Saul was following the typical pattern in his neighborhood.
+When young Saul moved away to continue his education, he was following the typical pattern in his neighborhood.

-We can understand that a young Jew who cared deeply about righteousness in the context of the law of Moses, preferred to continue his education in his homeland.
+We can understand that a young Jew who cared deeply about the law of Moses preferred to continue his education in the homeland.
 Scholar Martin Hengel’s view of Paul’s early education seems fairly accurate:

 Paul seems to have gone to a good Greek elementary school, which was a Jewish school – because the literature from Homer to Euripedes used in regular teaching was quite alien to him.
 The literature that he knows – as is also suggested by his vocabulary – is that of the Septuagint and related religious writings.
 This distinguishes him from the other Jewish authors who wrote Greek, since their ‘vocabulary’ is literary. … He could have spent at least part of his schooldays in Tarsus.
 He also learned the Jewish Bible primarily the Septuagint.
 (Hengel, The Pre-Christian Paul p38)